-The Albion Papers:
+The Albion Connexion:

 An emerging Oratory (or methodistic class) near the site of Sir Francis Drake’s mysterious landing at the northern-most tip of New Spain, otherwise known as Northern California.
 Our stake, or homestead, hearkens the cause of Athelney Abbey.
 The Abbey was extended by Alfred the Great to preserve English religion and law under pressures of exile.
 Similarly, our family keeps “old pathways” with a pattern of worship that uses both the historic Prayer Book and the foremost General Rule of old-evangelical or “methodistic” Anglicans.